 • Serial Attached SCSI (SAS) is another bus standard which uses the SCSI command set.
-As opposed to SCSI, however, with physical devices, serial cables are used instead of parallel ones, which simplifies physical device connections.
+As opposed to SCSI physical devices, serial cables are used instead of parallel cables.
+This simplifies physical device connections.
 In some ways, therefore, SAS is to SCSI what SATA is to IDE: it enables more reliable and faster connections.